Father and Son (comics): Plot and Structure

+Plauen used simple drawings to depict stories of a father and his child, such as when the two are out driving and the car breaks down.
+While the father frets about the car breaking down, his son takes a scooter out of the trunk and continues on.
+The father follows his example and uses the car as a scooter to scooter forward.
 The cartoons usually consist of three to nine textless panels, with a single adventure spanning one, sometimes two pages.
 The individual stories are usually independent of each other, while several overarching plots develop over the course of their adventures: The two main characters come into wealth (Die große Erbschaft, "The Great Inheritance", 1937), go overboard at sea and are left stranded on an island (Zwischenfall auf einer Sommerreise, "Incident on a Summer Voyage", 1937).
 After their return in Wieder zu Hause ("Home Again", 1938), wealth is no longer a theme.

 Other characters usually appear only once.
 Exceptions are Grandfather and Great-Grandfather (first appearance in Die Familien-Ohrfeige, "The Family Slap", 1936), who both appear several times.

-Origins and Publication
+Origins and publication

 In 1934, Ullstein Verlag assigned editor Kurt Kusenberg with the task of finding a cartoonist for an upcoming cartoon series to be commissioned for the Berliner Illustrirte Zeitung.
 Out of the 20 illustrators he had contact with, the choice fell on Erich Ohser, who had submitted several drafts, including one of Father and Son.
 Because of his political cartoons during the time of the Weimar Republic, Ohser had not been admitted to the Reich Chamber of Culture, which meant that he was under a de facto work ban.
 This required a solution under which the illustrations still could be published.
 Thus, the publisher received permission from the Ministry of Propaganda for Ohser to publish "non-political drawings under a pseudonym.
 This is the reason all of the cartoons are signed “e.o.p”, with the first two letters representing the author’s initials and the p standing for Plauen, his hometown.
 E.O.Plauen later established itself as his artist name.